deislabs/mystikos/doc/design/mount-config-design.md

 The second dilemma is that every host this runs on *can* have different disk layouts and the source of the mount may change every time.
 This is especially true in a container world where different filesystem images may be downloaded to different temporary locations that may differ with each run.

-When mounting file-systems into the TEE it is good to have the configuration that is secure being part fo the measured configuration of the application, but keep the host specific mount information separate and specifiable from separate configuration that is passed on the command-line.
+When mounting file-systems into the TEE it is good to have the configuration that is secure being part of the measured configuration of the application, but keep the host specific mount information separate and specifiable from separate configuration that is passed on the command-line.

 ## TEE configuration